Walking Tour: Stop H

 Statue of George IV

-East End of George Street, New Town, EH2 2PJ
+East End, George Street, EH2 2PJ

 Monument linked to the 1822 royal visit organised by Scott.